signet4grn/SIGNET/README.md

 - `mind`: missing rate cutoff for individuals, a value in [0, 1].
 By default 0.1;
 - `geno`: missing rate cutoff for SNPs, a value in [0, 1].
 By default 0.1;
 - `hwe`: Hardy-Weinberg equilibrium cutoff, a value in (0, 1].
 By default 10^-4;
+- `restrict`: specifing chromosome(s) of interest, which may be dash separated, e.g. 1-22; comma separated, e.g. 1,2,3; or simply a number, e.g. 1.
 - `ref`: reference file for imputation, can be downloaded from website of [IMPUTE2]( http://mathgen.stats.ox.ac.uk/impute/impute_v2.html);
 - `gmap`: genomic map file for imputation, can be downloaded from website of [IMPUTE2]( http://mathgen.stats.ox.ac.uk/impute/impute_v2.html);
 - `int`: a positive number specifying the interval length for imputation.
 By default 10^6;